chunyicy/fullstack-todo-app/README.md

 ###  Handle CRUD operations: creating, reading, updating, and deleting To-Do items:

-#### Retrieve a list of all Todo items, create a new todo item and the request body should contain a new item details, update an existing todo item by its Id and the request body should contain the updated item details, delete a todo item by its Id.
+#### Retrieve a list of all Todo items, create a new todo item and the request body should contain a new item details, update an existing todo item by its Id (mark task as complete or incomplete), delete a todo item by its Id, delete all tasks.

 <br>